hsaghir/hsaghir.github.io/src/content/posts/2017-11-12-sl-rl-same-objective.md

 date: 2017-11-12
 tags: ["machine-learning", "unified-views", "reinforcement-learning"]
 category: "data_science"
-cover: "/images/longleat-maze.jpg"
+cover: "/images/karakorams-ridge.jpg"
-coverAlt: "A hedge maze photographed from above.
-The swirling walls illustrate the space an RL agent explores when searching for reward."
+coverAlt: "Snow-capped peaks and ridges of the Western Karakorams from the air.
+A literal reward landscape: peaks, valleys, and the paths between them."
 ---

 Supervised learning and reinforcement learning look like different subjects